 Can I adjust the handlebar height?

 Yes.
 The standard bar height is designed for the majority of riders and to give clearance over the cargo area, but you can change the height and the bars too if you wish.
+We also offer a choice of three basic handlebars which also affect the height of the bars and also the pullback to bring hands closer to you.

 Why do you sell direct?